tjhowse/modbus4mqtt/README.md

 #test your config (example:)
 modbus4mqtt --mqtt_topic_prefix "***" --hostname "***" --config /etc/modbus4mqtt/****.yaml
+test.sh /complete/path/to/config

-if your want to run a single run, use "--loop False"
+if your want to run a single run, add "--loop False"
 ```

 ## use cron for singlerun: